Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 1

 11. Le Panier

 Located at 1902 Pike Place (tel.
 206/441-3669), this French-style bakery has good croissants and other pastries to accompany your espresso.
-They also have breads to go with that pepper jelly you bought earlier.
+They also have fresh bread to go with anything you might buy at the next stop.

-Continue along Pike Place in the same direction, and in the next block you'll see:
+Continue along Pike Place in the same direction, and on the next block you'll see:

 12. Beecher's Handmade Cheese